Description of the HTTP API

 threat_info

-Action: Get information about a threat by its identifier—<threat ID>.
+Action: Get information about a threat having the <threat ID> identifier.

 URI: /api/10.2/threat_info/<threat ID>